surniaulula/wpsso-rest-api/readme.txt

 Tested Up To: 5.4
 Stable Tag: 2.0.4

-Enhances the WordPress REST API post, term, and user query results with an array of social and SEO meta tags, and Schema JSON-LD markup.
+Enhances the WordPress REST API post, term and user queries with an array of social meta tags, SEO HTML tags and Schema JSON-LD markup.

 == Description ==